NotAShelf/nix-bindings/README.md

 > nix-bindings.

-This crate has been structured in a way that allows providing safe and unsafe bindings at the same time, through different subcrates.
+This crate has been structured in a way that allows providing safe and unsafe bindings at the same time, through different sub-crates.
 At the moment the crate layout is as follows:

 ```plaintext